IoT-Ignite/IgniteGreenhouse/README.md

    * Hardware that used as Gateway is Raspberry Pi
    * Gateway App perform connection transaction with cloud
    * You can choose many sensors you want, e.g., soil moisture, temperature, humidity

-  :zap: Or you can make your own Greenhouse Kit by following [step by step series of examples](www.iot-ignite.com) that tell you how to get a development kit. :zap:

 3. Register your Ignite Greenhouse Kit with using your Android device.